freenerd/freenerd.github.io/about/index.md

   <h1>About</h1>

   <p>Hi, my name is Johan Uhle.
-I'm from Berlin/Germany.
-I do things with computers.</p>
+I do things with computers.
+I'm from Berlin/Germany.</p>

   <h3>Contact</h3>